jcsargis00/NFT-Research/README.md

 * hvPlot and  Plotly  to create visualizaions in 2D and 3D as scatter plots.

 ### Dashboard
 I used Dash with callback, Python, Yahoo Finance API and Plotly to create a fully functioning and interactive dashboard to display opening, closing, high and low pricing for the top 100 cryptocurrencies.
-The local app is app.py  Screen scrapers for the top ten cryptocurrencies can be found in this directory (https://github.com/jcsargis00/NFT-Research/tree/main/Crypto%20Scrapers%20-%20Top%20Ten%20Coins)
+The local app is app.py  Screen scrapers for the top ten cryptocurrencies can be found in the CryptoScraper Top Ten Coins github directory.
 #### The interactive dashboard is deployed on heroku:
 https://sjgnft-classless.herokuapp.com/
 #